Ameer05/Bart_Project/README.md

 * Reshape the data from wide format into a long table.
 The data in the Excel spreadsheets is presented in a wide format – each column represents the average exits for a particular station.
 The target table (“cls.bart”) is long, not wide; the data will require reshaping before it is copied in.

 ## workflow
-* get list of fully qualified paths of files in root directory
+* Get list of fully qualified paths of files in root directory
-* unzip all files in zip_dir and store them in unzip_dir and get the list containing fully qualified paths of unzipped files
+* Unzip all files in zip_dir and store them in unzip_dir and get the list containing fully qualified paths of unzipped files
 * Get month (int) and year (int) extracted from a string containing a month (name) and a year (numeric)
 * Use the fully qualified path of a file with BART data to create a data frame with the ridership data in long table format
 * Create a table in postgres using the information provided